opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ```

 ## Change session timeout

-The `SessionService` resource contains the session policies and session information for the service.
-For the full schema definition, see the `SessionService` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To change the session timeout limit for the service, perform a `PATCH` operation on the `SessionService` resource: